 The salmon run

 One of the great journeys of the natural world comes to a close at the end of the autumn: the great Atlantic salmon run.
 Salmon navigate to their rivers of birth, gathering at river mouths around our coasts after five years' maturing in the Atlantic.
 As the river levels rise with the rains, the journey upstream begins.
-Gather at the riverside and cheer them on as they swiftly dip in and out of sight, flying over obstacles!
+Gather at the riverside and cheer them on as they swiftly dip in and out of sight, leaping up waterfalls!
 By the end of November, spawning is complete, and the surviving adults make their way back out to sea at a calmer pace.